Do you like sensory play bins? Then you should try to make your own colored rice!

 Step 6: Enjoy

 Simply let your kids enjoy playing with your play tray.

 Overall I have to say this DIY colored rice recipe was a total win in my house.
 The kids even enjoyed being mommy’s little helper and I already had all ingredients for it in my kitchen.

 Creating colored rice is not messy at all and super fast and easy to prepare.
 Using the sensory play material on the other side can is a different story.
 Be prepared that the rice will not necessarily stay in the bin or tray.

-Other great sensory bin materials are water beats, colored rice or pasta or in the fall time corn.
-Here for example an recipe for rainbow spaghetti or Lil Tigers fun on the farm corn sensory play tray activity.
-Check it out!
+Other great sensory bin materials are water beats, colored rice or pasta, or in the fall time corn.
+Here you can check out our fun on the farm corn sensory play tray activity.